Probing single electrons across 300 mm spin qubit wafers: Methods

-The charge sensing measurements shown in Fig.~\ref{fig-v1e-data} are taken with one quantum dot tuned up on the qubit side.
+The charge sensing measurements shown in Fig.~\ref{fig-v1e-data} are taken with one quantum dot tuned up at a time on the qubit side.
 The closest charge sensor to that quantum dot is also tuned up, and neighboring charge sensor dots are pinched off with their respective plunger gates.
-To generate the charge sensing measurement, the plunger voltage is swept at a fixed range relative to its \vt, and the two barrier gate voltages are stepped simultaneously.
-The barrier gates are stepped over the same voltage interval but with separate voltage values.
+Changes in electron number are detected using a lock-in technique.
+A modulation voltage of 3 mV (RMS) at a frequency of $\sim$1 kHz is applied to the screening gate on the qubit side and the current through the charge sensor is read out with a lock-in amplifier at a sample time of 10 ms. To generate the charge sensing measurement, the plunger voltage is swept at a fixed range relative to its $V_{T}$, and the two barrier gate voltages are stepped simultaneously.
+The barrier gates are stepped over the same voltage interval but with different voltage values.
 The step values of each barrier gate are defined relative to that gate's individual ``tune-up'' voltage extracted from the barrier-barrier scan.
 In the example shown in Fig.~\ref{fig-v1e-data}a, the barrier voltage range displayed on the vertical axis is the voltage of the left barrier gate.
+The sweep range is chosen to take each quantum dot from zero-electron to several-electron occupation along the plunger axis and from low tunnel rate ($\Gamma \ll 1$ kHz) to high tunnel rate ($\Gamma \gg 1$ GHz) along the barrier axis.
+Transition lines disappear at the bottom of the scan window where tunnel rate falls below two times the lock-in frequency ($\sim$1 kHz) and at the top of the scan window where the lines become broadened by tunnel coupling energy.
+For wafer-level maps of the charge sensing measurements used to collect the 1$e$ voltage data summarized in Fig.~\ref{fig-v1e-data}, see Extended Data Figs.~\ref{fig-30nm_CS_data} and \ref{fig-50nm_CS_data}.

-Charge sensing measurements can also be taken on double quantum dots.
-The three barrier gates that define each double quantum dot are first set to a fixed voltage relative to their individual \vt~values.
+Automated charge sensing measurements can also be taken on double quantum dots.
+The three barrier gates that define each double quantum dot are first set to a fixed voltage relative to their individual $V_{T}$ values.
 The plunger gate voltages for each dot are then swept to generate a 2D charge stability diagram.
-While these scans are not analyzed quantitatively in this work, a demonstration of this type of measurement can be seen in Extended Data Fig.~\ref{DQD-CS-data}.
+While these scans are not analyzed quantitatively in this work, a demonstration of this type of measurement can be seen in Extended Data Fig.~\ref{fig-DQD-CS-data}.

 We note that the overall device measurement rate is predominately set by the speed of measurement hardware.
 Significant gains can therefore be made by implementing faster hardware (e.g., arbitrary waveform generators) and higher-bandwidth amplification (e.g., cryogenic amplifiers \cite{vink:2007}) without any further changes to the tune-up procedure.